devleaks/cockpitdecks-docs/docs/Extending/Internals/Deck Internals.md

-Deck Internals explains how user interactions on a physical deck device enter Cockpitdecks.
+Deck Internals explains how Cockpitdecks discovers about miscellaneous deck hardware capabilities and how user interactions on a physical deck device enter Cockpitdecks.

+> [!WARNING] Work In Progress
+> This important file is under DEEP re-writing.

 # How Deck User Interactions Enter Cockpitdecks

 When a user want to use a deck with Cockpitdecks, it is necessary to have a python package available to interact with it.
+This python package is not provided by Cockpitdecks but by other developers how bridged the physical deck hardware with the python language.

 By design and coïncidence, all three deck brands currently proceed with similar means.